rparini/cxroots/docs_src/tutorial.rst

 In the first three lines we define the function :math:`f(z)` and its derivative :math:`f'(z)`.
 We then define our contour, in this case the circle :math:`C=\{z\in\mathbb{C}\,|\,|z|=2\}`.
-The method :py:meth:`C.roots(f, df) <cxroots.Contour.Contour.roots>` on the last line returns a :py:class:`~cxroots.RootResult.RootResult` object which we can use to print the roots and their multiplicities:
+The method :py:meth:`C.roots(f, df) <cxroots.contour.Contour.roots>` on the last line returns a :py:class:`~cxroots.RootResult.RootResult` object which we can use to print the roots and their multiplicities:

 .. code-block:: python